 In a similar vein, food availability and safety requires strict regulation, which is why all stages of food production, including seed acquisition, are kept inside the EU.
-This policy helps explain why GMOs, produced mainly in the USA, are perceived as a threat to the European food safety and why gene editing technologies may suffer a similar fate in the EU.
+This policy helps to explain why GMOs, produced mainly in the USA, are perceived as a threat to European food safety and why gene editing technologies may suffer a similar fate in the EU.

-Another worry is that gene editing will resurrect eugenics, harkening back to the attempt to create a Master Race in the early 20th century.
-Unethical experimentation on humans during WW2 still haunts the collective European consciousness, and these ghosts may weigh too heavily on the ethical debate to allow more liberal gene editing regulation.
+Another concern is that gene editing could lead to a resurgence in eugenics and attempts to create a ‘Master Race’.
+Unethical experimentation on humans during World War 2 still haunts the collective European consciousness, and these ghosts may weigh too heavily on the ethical debate to allow more liberal gene editing regulation.